Alan Brown (Scottish politician): Frontbench team

+Scottish Parliament (2026–present)

+Election

+Brown was selected to be a candidate in the 2026 Scottish Parliament election in the Kilmarnock and Irvine Valley constituency after it was announced that the incumbent MSP, Willie Coffey, would not be seeking reelection to the seat, a position he has held since 2007.
+Brown won the election for the constituency, making the seat an SNP hold, with a majority of over 4,400.
+Brown was officially sworn in to the seventh session of the Scottish Parliament on 14 May 2026.

 Political views

 In 2016, Brown was one of 58 Scottish MPs who voted against the renewal of the UK's Trident nuclear programme.
 He claimed the programme had not served as a deterrent and that each job created through it cost the UK taxpayer £6.5 million.